kiosion/dotfiles/README.md

 Shkd is my favourite MacOS hotkey daemon, and is the one I've been using the longest.

 #### ⇒ [ubersicht](http://tracesof.net/uebersicht/)
-I use Ubersicht as my polybar-stand-in on MacOS.
-Not quite as powerful, but it's still better (I think) than the stock Apple menubar, and looks nicer too :)
+I use Ubersicht plus a modified version of [pecan](https://github.com/zzzeyez/Pecan) as my polybar-stand-in on MacOS.
+Not quite as powerful, but it's still better-looking (I think) than the stock Apple menubar :)

 ### [Program configs](https://github.com/kiosion/dotfiles/blob/master/.macos/.config/)
 I've also included some various configs / install scripts for programs and utilities I use on MacOS.